 |

-detailed carvings which brilliantly depict different moods and emotions
+and detailed carvings which brilliantly depict different moods

-Khajuraho: Though mostly ruined remains of this temple exist today,
+Temple, Khajuraho: Though mostly ruined remains of this

-it is still a holy place which showcases fine columns, bell-chain
+temple exist today, it is still a holy place which showcases

-Khajuraho: This temple is dedicated to Lord Vishnu’s Vamana avatar.
+Temple, Khajuraho: This temple is dedicated to Lord Vishnu’s

 |